 Civil Engineering and Structural Engineering

 Engineering is the art of the possible.
 Throughout the world, civil and structural engineers provide the infrastructure which underpins economic development and ensures a better quality of life.
-The challenge for the modern engineer is to achieve this while minimising the impact on the environment.
+The challenge for the modern engineer is to achieve this whilst minimising the impact on the environment.

 Studying Civil or Structural Engineering will provide access to a range of career opportunities including consultancy and contracting in areas such as the water industry, transportation and the energy sector.
 Our graduates are highly sought after by employers in the sector and are generally paid a higher average salary than the national rate.